lisale0/simple_shell/README.md

 This version of the shell has a collection of custom built-in commands along with the functionality of running scripts in the the various paths on a given operating system.
 ### Environment
-Our Shell has been tested on Ubuntu 14.05.5 LTS
+Our Shell has been tested on Ubuntu 14.05.5 LTS.
 Tests done in VirtualBox on [Ubuntu](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) via [Vagrant](https://www.vagrantup.com/)(1.9.1)

 ## Repo Contents